kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Following changes are implemented to MachineSet's status:

-- Update `ReadyReplicas` counter to use the same semantic Machine's `Ready` (today it is computed a Machines with Node Ready) condition and add missing `UpToDateReplicas`.
+- Update `ReadyReplicas` counter to use the same semantic as Machine's `Ready` condition (today it is computed based on the Node `Ready` condition) and add missing `UpToDateReplicas`.
 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions

-Below you can find the relevant fields in Machine Status v1beta2, after v1beta1 removal (end state);
+Below you can find the relevant fields in MachineSetStatus v1beta2, after v1beta1 removal (end state).
 Below the Go types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.

 ```golang